 Opportunities for Study in France

-As a result of the generous bequest of the French department's foundation Professor, Kelver Hartley, the discipline can today offer extensive travel opportunities and study support to our students.
-The Kelver Hartley Bequest Program includes competitive grants to ease study costs in first year, the chance to spend six months in France at the Université de La Rochelle and study and travel support for Honours and postgraduate students.
+As a result of the generous bequest of the French department's foundation Professor, Kelver Hartley, the discipline can offer extensive travel opportunities and study support to our students.
+The Kelver Hartley Bequest Program allows undergraduate students the chance to spend six months in France at the Université de La Rochelle.
+Grants for Honours and postgraduate students are also available.

-The French Honours program is designed to prepare students for postgraduate research.
+The French Honours program is designed to prepare students for postgraduate research in French Studies.
 As such, it seeks to continue students' language development and foster the academic skills specific to each student's area of interest.
+Students can choose whether to write their coursework essays and the thesis in French or English.
 The four components of Honours are structured accordingly:

 - FREN4160: Specialist skills unit.
 Students whose interest lies in French literary studies are encouraged to choose two from a range of Honours seminar series offered by the staff of the French and English disciplines; those with an interest in language and translation are encouraged to follow courses run by the Linguistics discipline.